Sarah Dixon (sternwheeler): Fire at shipyard

+Disposition

-DispositionSarah Dixon is reported to have been in working service, carrying grain on the Columbia River, as late as February 1934.
+Sarah Dixon is reported to have been in working service, carrying grain on the Columbia River, as late as February 1934.

 When the ship was removed from service, the engines were removed and the vessel was converted into a floating machine shop at the Shaver company docks.

-According to the 1934-1935 Merchant Vessel’s registry, Sarah Dixon was considered abandoned “due to age or deterioration”.
-However, Sarah Dixon was in use, reportedly as a barge on August 30, 1937, when a cook who worked on the Cascades, another Shaver boat, fell while crossing the Dixon over to Cascades, leading to a lawsuit against Shaver Transportation Company for $15,000 in damages.Sarah Dixon functioned as a floating machine shop until March 1949.
+According to the 1934-1935 Merchant Vessel's registry, Sarah Dixon was considered abandoned “due to age or deterioration”.
+However, Sarah Dixon was in use, reportedly as a barge on August 30, 1937, when a cook who worked on the Cascades, another Shaver boat, fell while crossing the Dixon over to Cascades, leading to a lawsuit against Shaver Transportation Company for $15,000 in damages.

+Sarah Dixon functioned as a floating machine shop until March 1949.
 By that time, the wooden hull of the Dixon was getting soft and the Shaver firm was concerned that it might sink on its own, with all the valuable shop machinery, so the firm arranged to purchase a war surplus amphibious assault ship, called a landing ship medium or LSM, and was then in the process of shifting the machine ship over to the steel-hulled LSM.

 The Shaver moorage was then at 3850 NW Front Avenue, in Portland.
 Homer T. Shaver, grandson of Sarah Dixon, was then the general manager of the company.

 The unpowered hulk appears to have been afloat as late as November 1950, when the Battleship Oregon Naval Post applied to the Portland Commission of Public Docks to moor the hulk at the foot of southwest Jefferson street for use as a clubhouse.
 According to another report, the hulk was towed up the Columbia River to Paterson, Washington, where it was left until the seams in the planking opened up and the boat sank.